 Photoemission and Atomic Resolution Laboratory

 The laboratory features a soft X-ray beamline with an angle-resolved photoelectron spectrometer for angle-scanned and photon energy-scanned X-ray photoelectron spectroscopy (XPS, ARPES) and diffraction (XPD/PhD).
 A low-temperature scanning tunnelling microscope (STM) provides a complementary real-space view of the sample.
 In-situ surface preparation facilities include ion sputtering, high-temperature annealing and physical vapour deposition.
 A fast-entry load lock and ports for user-supplied equipment are also available.

-The beamline is operational and partially open to general users, cf. User Information.
-For further information please refer to our beamline article, or contact the beamline scientist, firstname.lastname@example.org, before submitting a proposal.
+The beamline is operational and open to general users, cf. User Information.
+For further information please refer to our beamline article, or contact the beamline scientist, email@example.com.